japinol7/the-codemaster/README.md

 	    > This is an early demo version of the game.
            In fact, currently, this is the only version.
 	    > This demo does not have a story to accompany the action of the game.
 	> We live in an open world:
-        > 'The Codemaster' is an open-world platformer game.
+        > 'The Codemaster' is an open-world RPG platformer game.
           You can move around all levels whenever it makes sense to the story.
 	> To beat the game:
 	    > In this demo, you just have to get all the batteries and files disks from the 6 levels.